 Other notable snake boat races apart from the Nehru Trophy Boat Race

 Indira Gandhi Boat Race: in memory of Indira Gandhi, the late Indian Prime Minister and the only child of Jawaharlal Nehru, this race will take place at the Marine Drive in Ernakulam, the central and mainland part of Kerala’s second-biggest city Kochi (also sometimes known as Cochin).
-After a hiatus of 16 years, the race will be held again in 2019 on 28 December.
 It is popular for its highly competitive spirit.
 The 2020 date has not been announced yet – watch this space for updates.

 The beginning of the boat racing season in Kerala also marks the run-up to the Onam Festival in the same state, sometimes referred to as the Harvest Festival.
 Onam itself is an additional reason for visiting Kerala at this time.
 For more details, read our article on the Onam Festival in Kerala.

 Flights and where to stay in Kerala during the Nehru Trophy Boat Race